stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_custom_domain.md

 - `name` (String)
 - `project_id` (String) STACKIT project ID associated with the distribution

+### Optional

+- `certificate` (Attributes) The TLS certificate for the custom domain.
+If omitted, a managed certificate will be used.
+If the block is specified, a custom certificate is used. (see [below for nested schema](#nestedatt--certificate))

 ### Read-Only

 - `errors` (List of String) List of distribution errors
 - `id` (String) Terraform's internal resource identifier.
 It is structured as "`project_id`,`distribution_id`".
 - `status` (String) Status of the distribution

+<a id="nestedatt--certificate"></a>
+### Nested Schema for `certificate`

+Optional:

+- `certificate` (String, Sensitive) The PEM-encoded TLS certificate.
+Required for custom certificates.
+- `private_key` (String, Sensitive) The PEM-encoded private key for the certificate.
+Required for custom certificates.

+Read-Only:

+- `version` (Number) A version identifier for the certificate.
+The certificate will be updated if this field is changed.